TALXIS/tools-designkit-figma/README.md

 </div>
 </div>

-> [!WARNING]
+> [!CAUTION]
 > This project is currently in a development phase and not ready for production use.
 > While we actively use these tools internally, our aim is to share and collaborate with the broader community to refine and enhance their capabilities.
 > We are in the process of gradually open-sourcing the code, removing internal dependencies to make it universally applicable.
 > At this stage, it serves as a source of inspiration and a basis for collaboration.
 > We welcome feedback, suggestions, and contributions through pull requests.

->
-> If wish to use this project for your team, please contact us at info@mycondy.com for a personalized onboarding experience and customization to meet your specific needs.
+If wish to use this project for your team, please contact us at info@mycondy.com for a personalized onboarding experience and customization to meet your specific needs.

 > [!IMPORTANT]
 > We will release new versions of the plugin in the next couple of weeks!
-It can be downloaded and tried through your Figma desktop app.
-Let's help each other out by reporting issues on our repo :)
+It will be possible to download and try it through your Figma desktop app.
+Let's help each other out by reporting issues on our repo. 😊

-# 🎉 Features
+## 🎉 Features
 - Export selected Frame in Figma to the separated XML files (AppModule, Entity, SavedQuery, Form) as a zip file
 - Export pre-created Collections from your local variables in Figma to the XML (OptionSet)